After-Ҵý Programs | Maple Ridge - Pitt Meadows Ҵý District 42

 Pitt Meadows Elementary

-View the after-school programs flyer: Pitt Meadows Elementary Spring 2025
+View the after-school programs flyer: Pitt Meadows Elementary Fall 2025

 Shotokan Karate (Grades 1-7)